-Students interested in changing graduate degree programs within the Psychology and Counseling department should work with their faculty advisor.
+Students interested in changing graduate degree programs within the Department of Behavioral Sciences department should work with their faculty advisor.
 Depending on the current degree program, students may be required to submit additional application items and may be subject to the interview phase of the admissions process.
 Only coursework that is applicable to the new degree program will be accepted for transfer.

-CMHC Eight Common Core Areas
+Common Core Areas